Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 While this mission *will* keep you on your toes --- it's the finale of the orc campaign, after all, --- it's not actually as scary as it looks.
 But it's pretty scary, still.

 The Warsong orcs have two large bases and a couple of smaller outposts.
-As chaos orcs, they're bigger, stronger and meaner than your normal orcs, and can plow through your fortifications if you aren't careful.
-Grom is protected by a whole canyon full of demons.
+As chaos orcs, they're bigger, stronger and meaner than your normal orcs, and can plow through your fortifications if you aren't careful.[^chaos_orc_units] Grom is protected by a whole canyon full of demons.

 {% figure [caption:"&ldquo;So you're the Legion's lapdogs?&rdquo; — &ldquo;Shut up!&rdquo;"] %}
 ![By Demons Be Driven](/assets/wr/20240516011055_1.jpg)